xmtp/example-chat-react/README.md

 Here are important limitations to understand when working with the example chat application:

-- The application hasn't undergone a formal security audit.
 - The application sends and receives messages using the XMTP `dev` network environment.
-     - **DO NOT** send sensitive information on the `dev` network.
-     - XMTP does not regularly delete messages and keys from the `dev` network.
-However, because XMTP is still in active development, we might need to delete messages and keys occasionally to maintain network stability.
-XMTP communicates about deletions in the XMTP Discord community ([request access](https://xmtp.typeform.com/to/yojTJarb?utm_source=docs_home)), providing as much advance notice as possible.
+     - XMTP may occasionally delete messages and keys from the `dev` network, and will provide advance notice in the XMTP Discord community ([request access](https://xmtp.typeform.com/to/yojTJarb?utm_source=docs_home)).
 - You can't yet send a message to a wallet address that hasn't used XMTP.
 The client displays an error when it looks up an address that doesn't have an identity broadcast on the XMTP network.
-   - This limitation will soon be communicated more clearly in the application UI.
    - This limitation will soon be resolved by improvements to the `xmtp-js` library that will allow messages to be created and stored for future delivery, even if the recipient hasn't used XMTP yet.